 Kennedy Krieger Institute is a specialty pediatric and rehabilitation hospital with an international reputation for treating children with developmental disabilities.

-Kennedy Krieger Institute (KKI) is a specialty pediatric and rehabilitation hospital with an international reputation for treating children with developmental disabilities.
 Within Kennedy Krieger Institute, the Center for Child and Family Traumatic Stress has the unique mission of “providing high quality, culturally relevant consumer driven and comprehensive services, for individuals and their families affected by or at risk for psychological trauma.”

 The Center is located adjacent to, and affiliated with the Johns Hopkins Hospital system in downtown Baltimore, Maryland.
 The fellow has a clinical/research appointment with the title Postdoctoral Psychology Fellow through the Johns Hopkins University School of Medicine.
 The fellow’s clinical and research work is done at one location throughout the training year.
 An individual office, computer access, and administrative/scheduling support, are provided for the fellow.